Sahil-Hibare/File-System-Organizer/readme.md

 1. Organize
-  This feature organize your directory based on the file extension which helps you in finding your required file easily this command take directory path which needs to be organized as a input
+  This feature organize your directory based on the file extension which helps you in finding your required file easily. this command take directory path which needs to be organized as a input

 2. Tree